openbmc/phosphor-ipmi-flash/docs/flash_update.md

 bridge, or just a few minutes via LPC depending on the size of the mapped area.

 This is implemented in the Google OEM number space: **11129**.
+This is also implemented under the Firmware netfn.

 It is command: **127**